-Our principal executive offices are located at No. 6 Hai Dian Zhong Street, Haidian District, Beijing 100080, People's Republic of China.
+Our principal executive offices are located at No. 6 Hai Dian Zhong Street, Haidian District, Beijing 100080, the People's Republic of China.
 Our telephone number at this address is +(8610) 6260-5566.
 Our registered office in the Cayman Islands is located at Codan Trust Company (Cayman) Limited, Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman KY1-1111, Cayman Islands.
-Our telephone number at this address is +(1) 345-949-1040.
-In addition, we have branch offices in 42 cities in China and one branch office in Vancouver, Canada.
+We have branch offices in 40 cities in China.
 Our agent for service of process in the United States in connection with our registration statements on Form F-1 for our initial public offering and the additional offering in February 2007 is CT Corporation System, located at 111 Eighth Avenue, New York, New York 10011.